kendarorg/HttpAnsweringMachine/docs/plugins/socks5.md

 ### Connecting

 * Chrome: just add the parameters calling chrome --proxy-server="socks5://localhost:1080"
+* Firefox: go to "about:preferences" (in the address bar) and set the socks address (remember to set the DNS option for socks)
 * Vscode: as chrome!!
 * [On Baeldung for java](https://www.baeldung.com/java-connect-via-proxy-server)
 * [Some C# suggestions](https://dotnetcoretutorials.com/2021/07/11/socks-proxy-support-in-net/?series)